Dr. David T. Sovine, Superintendent

 Washington County Public Schools

-Dr. Sovine has been an educator for over 30 years and served as the Executive Director of K-12 Curriculum and Instruction and Secondary Education in Spotsylvania County immediately prior to becoming Frederick County’s Superintendent of Schools.
-Prior to serving in central office leadership roles, Dr. Sovine served as a high school principal and middle school principal in Chesterfield County.
+Dr. Sovine served as the Executive Director of K-12 Curriculum and Instruction and Secondary Education in Spotsylvania County immediately prior to becoming Frederick County’s Superintendent of Schools.
+Prior to serving in central office senior leadership roles, Dr. Sovine served as a high school principal and middle school principal in Chesterfield County.
 During his four years as principal at Monacan High School, the school was recognized for two consecutive years by Newsweek as one of the best public high schools in the nation.
 In his final year as principal there, The Community Foundation serving Richmond and Central Virginia presented Sovine with an R.E.B.
 Award for Distinguished Educational Leadership.
 The award recognizes principals who go beyond the day-to-day demands of their position to create an exceptional educational environment.

 Before becoming a principal, Dr. Sovine had leadership and teaching experiences at the elementary, middle and high school levels.
 As a teacher, Dr. Sovine received the prestigious Sallie Mae Teacher Award recognizing him as one of the top 100 new teachers nationally.

 Dr. Sovine holds a Bachelor of Science degree from West Virginia University Institute of Technology, a Master of Education degree from Virginia Commonwealth University and a Doctor of Education degree from the University of Virginia.